-Join us for the two-day event, Friday and Saturday, October 18 and 19, 2019, for a conference held in the context of a SUNY Press launch for an intellectual memoir by Jorge Gracia.
-The conference, “A Collection of Individuals: The Philosophical Legacy of Jorge J. E. Gracia”, brings together fifteen distinguished speakers, UB Alums, each of whom wrote their dissertation under the supervision of Jorge J. E. Gracia.
+Join us for the two-day conference, Friday and Saturday, October 18 and 19, held in the context of a SUNY Press book launch for an intellectual memoir by Jorge Gracia.
+The conference, “A Collection of Individuals: The Philosophical Legacy of Jorge J. E. Gracia”, brings together fifteen distinguished speakers, UB Alums, each of whom wrote their dissertation under Gracia's supervision.

 Chair, Professor of Philosophy